canopas/animated_reorderable_list/README.md

                         ],
 ```

 If a specific duration is provided for the animation, it will run for that specified duration.
-However, if both insertDuration and removeDuration are specified, the animation will run for the specified insertDuration and removeDuration.
+However, if both `insertDuration` and `removeDuration` are specified, the animation will run for the specified `insertDuration` and `removeDuration`.
-If both are not specified, the default duration for the animation will be set to Duration(milliseconds: 300).
+If both are not specified, the default duration for the animation will be set to `Duration(milliseconds: 300)`.

 Custom AnimationBuilder
 ----------------------------------------